 They can weigh from 115 pounds to approximately190 pounds, depending on the gender of the puppies and the sizes of the parents.

 As with all dogs, you must take your pet in for regular veterinary checkups in order to keep your puppy healthy and be able to recognize any health issues as right on time as could be possible.
 Your vet will construct a care routine for your dog.
 Oral well being is significant for every dog and teeth should ideally be brushed daily.

 The Mastiff’s coat comes in various color combinations, counting:

 Because the Daniff is such a huge dog, you will need to supply him with plenty of food in order to give him the nutrition and energy that his body wants.
 However, you also don’t need to overdo it with the feeding, as you don’t desire your pet to become overweight or obese.

 A good place to begin feeding your dog a high-quality dry food that contains entire food ingredients without any allergens or artificial ingredients.
 You can provide your dog 4-5 cups of this food every day, but divide the amount up into several feedings.

-Because the english mastiff mixed with great dane is clever and eager to please, training should not be a hard task.
+Because the English mastiff mixed with a Great Dane is clever and eager to please, training should not be a hard task.
 When it comes to obedience training, this breed is usually submissive, so he will be delighted to follow the rules.
 As with all other canine breeds, the Daniff will react best to positive training methods that involve rewards, treats, and honor.
 You should not rebuke your dog or be harsh with him.
 This is far nearer to abuse than training and will never give the results that you want.
 Instead, it’s a far wiser scheme to keep the training sessions brief and engaging.
 Be sure to use a consistent, patient, and firm approach to set up yourself as the pack leader.